 Karavanly abides by COVID regulations

-Every time you board on the bus, your temperature will be measured and monitored.
+Every time you board the bus, your temperature will be measured and monitored.
 Wearing a mask during your trip inside the bus is mandatory.
 And as it’s not allowed to turn on the air-conditioning, all the windows will be open during the trip.
 The transport is run at 50% passenger capacity with frequent contact surfaces of the interior regularly sanitized.

 Prepare for the trip